 A combination approach that employs as many sensory modalities as possible usually works best and seeing as reading often becomes a difficult area, a good proportion of intervention will also focus in that area.
 Learners with Auditory Processing Disorders (APD) find it difficult to isolate sounds within words and therefore require a structured intervention approach to overcome the difficulties.
 Language has to be taught in a flexible way using methods of reading by context, analogy and learners are trained in their listening skills.
 They will be trained to analyse, breakdown and chunk auditory information so that processing becomes easier and more fluent.

 Learners with hyperlexia tend to be able to read at levels that are way beyond their chronological age but have poor comprehension of materials read.
 Herein lies the literacy difficulties of those with hyperlexia.
 At Sri Rafelsia, we are able to maximise on the learners’ capacity to read and build on their comprehension skills and ability to employ analytical thinking methods to decipher materials at age appropriate levels.
+Further, they show difficulties in understanding social cues and “the other person’s perspective”.
+This makes analytical work extremely challenging.

-The programme start out with mainly individualised work but as the learner makes progress, they are placed in paired learning groups of two or three learners.
 A large component of early stages of intervention of hyperlexia involves the use of assistive technology materials.
 The learners then, generalise their skills with peers and tutors.

 The root causes of high functioning learning difficulties is the variance within the cognitive processing domain.
 At Sri Rafelsia a combination approach is used to adapt and accommodate the unique learning abilities of our learners.
 This requires diagnostic and prescriptive teaching approaches designed to expand the learning, and creative opportunities of all learners.
 Phonological training is carried out where necessary and visual tracking is emphasised to facilitate structured, cumulative and sequential learning.